Groupoid exactness and the weak containment problem: Preliminaries: definitions and examples

 \subsection{Etale groupoids}

+Apart from semi-direct product groupoids another important class of examples is given by \'etale groupoids.

 An {\it \'etale groupoid} is a locally compact groupoid $\cG$ such that the range (and therefore the source) map is a local homeomorphism from $\cG$ into $\cG^{(0)}$.
 In this situation, the fibres $\cG^x = r^{-1}(x)$ with their induced topology are discrete and $\cG^{(0)}$ is open in $\cG$.
-The family of counting measures $\lambda^x$ on $\cG^x$ form a Haar system (see \cite[Proposition 2.8]{Ren_book}), which will be implicit in the sequel.
-Etale groupoids are sometimes called $r$-discrete.
+The family of counting measures $\lambda^x$ on $\cG^x$ forms a Haar system (see \cite[Proposition 2.8]{Ren_book}), which will be implicit in the sequel.

 Examples of \'etale groupoids are plentiful.
 Let us mention groupoids associated with discrete group actions, local homeomorphisms, pseudo-groups of partial homeomorphisms, topological Markov shifts, graphs, inverse semigroups, metric spaces with bounded geometry,... (see \cite{Ren_book}, \cite{Dea}, \cite{KPRR}, \cite{Ren_1997}, \cite{Ren_2000}, \cite{Pat}, \cite{KS02} for a non exhaustive list).
 For a brief account on the notion of \'etale groupoid see also \cite[Section 5.6]{BO}.